 MCF: One thousand cubic feet or natural gas, having an energy value of one million Btu.
 A typical home might use six MCF in a month.

-Measure of Effect/ Measurement Endpoint: A measurable characteristic of ecological entity that can be related to an assessment endpoint; e.g. a laboratory test for eight species meeting certain requirements may serve as a measure of effect for an assessment endpoint, such as survival of fish, aquatic, invertebrate or algal species under acute exposure.
+Measure of Effect/ Measurement Endpoint: A measurable characteristic of the ecological entity that can be related to an assessment endpoint; e.g. a laboratory test for eight species meeting certain requirements may serve as a measure of effect for an assessment endpoint, such as survival of fish, aquatic, invertebrate or algal species under acute exposure.

 Measure of Exposure: A measurable characteristic of a stressor (such as the specific amount of mercury in a body of water) used to help quantify the exposure of an ecological entity or individual organism.

-Mechanical Aeration: Use of mechanical energy to inject air into water to cause a waste stream to absorb oxygen.
+Mechanical Aeration: Use of mechanical energy to inject air into the water to cause a waste stream to absorb oxygen.

 Mechanical Separation: Using mechanical means to separate waste into various components.